simonmichael/hledger/hledger-ui/hledger-ui.m4.md

 # SCREENS

-hledger-ui can show a number of different screens, described below.
+hledger-ui shows several different screens, described below.
-It shows the Balance sheet accounts screen to start with, except in the following situations:
+It shows the "Balance sheet accounts" screen to start with, except in the following situations:

-- If no asset/liability/equity accounts can be detected, or if an account query has been given on the command line, it starts in the All accounts screen.
+- If no asset/liability/equity accounts can be detected, or if an account query has been given on the command line, it starts in the "All accounts" screen.

-- If a starting screen is specified with --menu/--all/--bs/--is/--register on the command line, it starts there.
+- If a starting screen is specified with --menu/--all/--bs/--is/--register on the command line, it starts in that screen.

-From the starting screen you can press `LEFT` or `ESC` to navigate back to the menu screen.
+From any screen you can press `LEFT` or `ESC` to navigate back to the top level "Menu" screen.

-## Menu screen
+## Menu

 The top-most screen.
 From here you can navigate to three accounts screens:

-## All accounts screen
+## All accounts

 This screen shows all accounts (possibly filtered by a query), and their end balances on the date shown in the title bar (or their balance changes in the period shown in the title bar, toggleable with `H`).
 It is like the `hledger balance` command.

-## Balance sheet accounts screen
+## Balance sheet accounts

 This screen shows asset, liability and equity accounts, if these can be detected (see [account types](/hledger.html#account-types)).
 It always shows end balances.
 It is like the `hledger balancesheetequity` command.

-## Income statement accounts screen
+## Income statement accounts

 This screen shows revenue and expense accounts.
 It always shows balance changes.